 If there’s one aspect that defines the sales conversation in recent years, it is the rising level of buyer expectations.
 It’s not only what the vendors sell, but how they sell that marks the key difference between wins and losses.
 Buyers expect sales reps to have an intimate knowledge of their industry, understand their pain points, and guide them through the evaluation process with relevant and timely information.
-This is where sharing high value content at the right time plays a critical role.
+This is where sharing high-value content at the right time plays a critical role.

-As we noted in an earlier article (“10 essential steps to developing a content strategy for enabling sales”)1, a well-executed content strategy for enabling sales can help companies see their win rates go up by as high as 27%!
+A well-executed content strategy for enabling sales can help companies see their win rates go up by as high as 27%!
 However, a poorly executed one can result in a lower than average win rate.

 1) Focusing on the product and not the customer: